 The first boot view of vSphere ESXi is as follows.
 To create a VM, click VMs from the options in the left pane.

-In the Virtual Machines window, click Create / Register VM.
+In the Virtual Machines window, click the Create / Register VM button.

 To create a new VM after the New VM window opens, select Create a new VM and click on the Next button.